aderowbotham/ng-warn-on-unload/readme.md

 ## Note

 The module name has been changed to `ngWarnOnUnload`.
 You may need to update the name in your application dependencies as otherwise this is a breaking change.

+Modified 2021-02-12 to solve issue on Safari macOS giving a warning when specifically closing the window (not navigating away) triggered the 'you have entered text...' warning in some cases.
+Returning `undefined` in the case of the warn state being `false` appears to solve it.

 ## Attributes